Born: 28th November 1896, Ipswich.

 Baptised: 28th November 1897, Ipswich.
 Parents: William Robert & Laura Lavinia Collis.

-Died: 20th December 1915; age 19; Died of Wounds – shrapnel in the chest following the bursting of a shell on the 19th December – died the following morning at No.10 Casualty Clearing Station.
+Died: 20th December 1915; age 19; Died of terrible injuries – shrapnel in the chest following the bursting of a shell on the 19th December – died the following morning at No.10 Casualty Clearing Station.

 Occupation: Bertram was studying to be an Optician when war broke out.